git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/SE-Activity/DB Setup/DBSetup.md

 Also note once you are done, do whitelist the IP's of TCI from the desired region.

-For e.g If you are using TCI from AWS-US make entries in your sg group as below -
+For e.g If you are connecting to TCI from AWS-US make entries in your sg group as below -

 <img src="/images/setup/1.png" alt="setup" width=700/>

-2. Once you have the `CustomerDB` created connect to it and run-the sql to create `Customer Details` table and populate a record. [you can use any third-party tool like sequel-pro] .
+2. Once you have the `CustomerDB` created connect to it and run-the below sql in order to create `Customer Details` table and populate a record.

+`[Note : you can use any third-party tool like sequel-pro].`

-The sql file is located at `thingstodo/DB/CustomerDB_create_table.sql`.
+The sql file is located at `SE-Activity/DB Setup/CustomerDB_create_table.sql`.